Hoisington (baseball): History

 Hoisington, Kansas first hosted minor league baseball during the 1905 season.
-After beginning league play on June 15, 1905 as charter members of the six–team league Class D level Kansas State League, the Kingman, Kansas folded on July 22, 1905.
-On July, 22, 1905 the Hoisington team replaced Kingman and began Kansas State League play.
+After beginning league play on June 15, 1905, as charter members of the six–team Class D level Kansas State League, the Kingman, Kansas folded on July 22, 1905.
+On July 22, 1905, the "Hoisington" team replaced Kingman and began Kansas State League play.

 Beginning play in the charter season of the Class D level league, the Kingman/Hoisington team finished last.
 Ending the season with an overall record of 13–34 record, Kingman/Hoisington played under managers Ernie Quigley, Arthur DeWeese and Valerius.
-In the six–team league, the Kingman/Hoisington team placed 6th and finished 20.0 games behind the 1st place Ellsworth team in the final Kansas State League standings.
+In the six–team league, the Kingman/Hoisington team placed sixth th and finished 20.0 games behind the 1st place Ellsworth team in the final Kansas State League standings.
 Ellsworth ended the season with a record 34–15 to finish in 1st place when the league ended play on August 8, 1905.
 Following in the standings were the Minneapolis Minnies, (24–22), Hutchinson Salt Miners (22–24), Lincoln Center (11–19) and Kingman/Hoisington (13–34).
 The Hoisington franchise folded following the 1905 season and did not return to the 1906 Kansas State League.

 Hoisington, Kansas has not hosted another minor league team.